- Books, Literature, and Writing»

 but rather after her.
 She was quite old and infirmed

-as I was the first girl child in many years.
+as I was the first girl child of a new generation.

 Her name was Laura Belle.

-My mother had the presence of mind to drop the rather round,
+My mother had the presence of mind to drop the rather trussed and hoop

-clattering, trussed, and hoop skirted name of Belle, and she had a myriad
+skirted, round and clattering sounding name of Belle, and she had a myriad

 of inspiration to fall back on.